Sirimavo Bandaranaike: Republic of Sri Lanka (1972–1977)

 In recognition of International Women's Year in 1975, Bandaranaike created an agency to focus on women's issues, which would later become the Ministry of Women and Child Affairs.
 She appointed the first woman to serve in the Sri Lankan Cabinet, Siva Obeyesekere, first as First State Secretary for Health and later as Minister of Health.
 She was feted at the UN World Conference on Women hosted in Mexico City, attending as the only woman prime minister elected in her own right.
-Bandaranaike stepped into the one-year term of chair at the 5th Conference of the Non-Aligned Nations in 1976, hosting the meeting in Colombo.